Callimachus: Epigrams

-Epigrams, brief, forceful poems originally written on stone and on votive offerings, were already an established as a form of literature by the 3rd century BC.
+Epigrams, brief, forceful poems originally written on stone and on votive offerings, were already established as a form of literature by the 3rd century BC.
 Callimachus wrote at least 60 individual epigrams on a wide range of topics.
 While some of them are dedicatory or sepulchral, others touch on erotic and purely literary themes.
 Most of them were transmitted in the Palatine Anthology, a 10th-century manuscript discovered in 1606 at Heidelberg containing a collection of Greek epigrams and poems.
 Often written from a first-person perspective, the Epigrams offer a great variety of styles and draw on different branches of the epigrammatic tradition.
 According to the Callimachus scholar Benjamin Acosta-Hughes, "[t]heir intelligent play on language, meter, and word placement" have placed the poems among the most prominent works of the Hellenistic period.

 Hymns

 Among the oldest forms of religious writing, hymns were "formal addresses to a god or group of gods on behalf of a community".
 Cultic hymns were written and performed in honour of a particular god; examples of this genre can be found in most Greek lyric poets.
-A typical hymn would be contain an invocation of the god, praise of his or her attributes, and a concluding prayer with a request for a favour.
+A typical hymn would contain an invocation of the god, praise of his or her attributes, and a concluding prayer with a request for a favour.
 Callimachus wrote six such hymns, which can be divided into two groups: his Hymn to Apollo, to Demeter and to Athena are considered mimetic because they present themselves as live re-enactments of a religious ritual in which both the speaker and the audience are imagined to take part.
-The Hymn to Zeus, to Demeter, and to Delos are viewed as non-mimetic since they do not re-create a ritual situation.
+The Hymn to Zeus, to Artemis, and to Delos are viewed as non-mimetic since they do not re-create a ritual situation.

 It is contested among scholars of ancient literature whether Callimachus's hymns had any real religious significance.
 The dominant view holds that they were literary creations to be read exclusively as poetry, though some scholars have linked individual elements to contemporary ritual practice.
 This issue is further complicated by Callimachus's purposeful amalgamation of fiction and potential real-world performance.